 Move on your toe, but not on your heel

-Look at this coach, she steps back right after her service, makes a little jump, forehand topspin, and immediately, make another small jump to equilibrate and prepare for the next shot.
+Look at this coach, she steps back right after her service, makes a little jump, forehand topspin, and immediately, makes another small jump to equilibrate and prepare for the next shot.

 For the backhand topspin, the center of the gravity is in the middle, the legs are parallel, but you should also make the small steps.
 After your shot, you need come back to the ready position.